Changissnz/american_security_business/README.md

 # american_security_business
-Some facts about American security business, written in German.
+Some dystopian truths about American security business, written in German.

 --------------------------------------------------------------------------------------------------------------------------------